icraf-indonesia/LaSEM/README.md

 ## Contributing

-We welcome contributions to the ALSA package.
+We welcome contributions to the LaSEM package.
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.